OpenNebula/addon-appmarket/doc/installation_and_configuration.md

 Install AppMarket
 -----------------

-AppMarket can be download from the [OpenNebula Downloads](http://downloads.opennebula.org/) page in three formats:
+AppMarket packages can be download from the [OpenNebula Downloads](packages) page in two formats:

-* tarball
 * rpm package
 * deb package